nolin897/shopping-cart/README.md

 To run the Shopping Cart Project:

-NB: These instrucitons assume you have downloaded this repository from https://github.com/nolin897/shopping-cart
+NB: These instructions assume you have downloaded this repository from https://github.com/nolin897/shopping-cart

 1) Set up a virtual environment called (shopping-env) and run the following command: